Unique interview questions for today’s recruiting landscape

-A flattened management hierarchy has increased the need for employees with the soft skills to self-manage and to work well on teams.
+Today’s recruiting environment has heaped new challenges on human resource professionals and small business owners, particularly during the interview process.
+A flattened management hierarchy has increased the need for employees with soft skills to self-manage and to work well on teams.

-- Self-awareness of how actions affect co-workers
+- Self-awareness of how their actions affect co-workers

 - Sensitivity to the needs and feelings of others

 - Social intelligence and ability to influence co-workers

 In a changing economy, it’s common to see job applicants with gaps in their work history.
 Knowing how to interview to uncover whether that work history gap was created by a poor economy or poor job performance is key.
 Try these interviewing tips:

 - Start with a broad-based interview question: “I see you left your last position six months ago; what have you been doing in between?”

 - Follow up with a request for a reference: “Is there someone I can call at that company who can talk about what you did there and your experiences?”

 - When doing reference checks, start by asking a couple of questions that open the door for the reference to say something nice about the candidate: “Can you remember one of the best things the candidate did?
 What was the nature of their job?”
 Then, ask the unique interview questions you asked the job-seeker to test for behavior.

 Unless you have a polygraph, you can’t determine whether applicants are lying about their work history.
 However, you can look for nonverbal clues, says Joe Navarro, author of What Every BODY is Saying: An Ex-FBI Agent’s Guide to Speed Reading People.